-Liaison with criminal and probate courts.
 During a pandemic, criminal courts severely limit their operations, with most courts handling only arraignments and "high-priority" matters.
 From the forensic hospital's perspective, all competency restoration cases should be considered high priority for the court because making a final determination about competency allows the hospital to discharge patients and reduce the institutional population among which infection can spread.
 However, courts may not share this view.
-Finding allies within the court system, such as a chief administrative judge, clerk, or case flow coordinator, is essential.
+Finding allies within the court system, such as a chief administrative judge, clerk, or caseflow coordinator, is essential.
 In addition, it is useful to have a point person at the hospital to coordinate videoconference hearings, troubleshoot with IT professionals, and interface with judges and other court personnel to ensure a smooth process.
-During a pandemic, there must also be mechanisms for continued work with probate courts around matters such as civil commitment, conservatorship, and involuntary medication, and the well-being of additional stakeholders, including conservators, family members, and courtappointed attorneys and physician evaluators, must be considered.
-Investing in videoconferencing equipment that allows for remote criminal and probate court hearings is money well spent because it ultimately may decrease length of stay, census, and accordingly, the hospital's risk of spreading the infection.
+During a pandemic, there must also be mechanisms for continued work with probate courts around matters such as civil commitment, conservatorship, or involuntary medication, and the well-being of additional stakeholders must be considered, including conservators, family members, and court-appointed attorneys and physician evaluators.
+Investing in videoconferencing equipment that allows for remote criminal and probate court hearings is money well spent, as it ultimately may decrease length of stay, census, and accordingly, the hospital's risk for infection spread.

 Even when courts are willing to work with the hospital to resolve patients' criminal matters, challenges may still arise.
 For example, the logistics of conducting hearings via videoconference can be complex, particularly in contentious cases, cases where repeated communication between the patient/defendant and the attorney is necessary, and cases where multiple exhibits and physical evidence must be presented.
 Institutions must identify a mechanism to permit attorney-client contact during or after proceedings to allow attorney-client communication.
-For instance, suspending the hearing, excusing everyone except the patient/defendant and an agency police officer from the room, and permitting communication via telephone, although not foolproof, can help to ensure that the patient/defendant's rights are respected.
+For instance, suspending the hearing, excusing everyone except the patient/defendant and an agency police officer from the room, and permitting communication via telephone, while not foolproof, can help to ensure that the patient/defendant's rights are respected.